subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Figure: Probability distribution of a free particle as a function of time

-This equation says that if the particle with initial average momentum $p_0$ is initially confined to a location around the origin at $t=0$, then the probability of locating it at time $t$ is a Normal distribution centered at $p_0 t$, i.e., on the average it has moved to the right, and its location has become even more uncertain due to the variance which increases as $t^2$.
-The quantum mechanical explanation for this behavior is the following: Since the initial momentum is a random quantity, as time increases the range of possible distances covered by the particle increases depending on the spread of the momentum values.
+This equation says that if the particle with initial average momentum $p_0$ is initially confined to a location around the origin at $t=0$, then on the average it moves to the right, but we can't predict its exact location.
+The probability of locating it in a specific area is governed by a Normal distribution centered at $p_0 t$, i.e., on the average it has moved to the right, and its location has become even more uncertain due to the variance which increases as $t^2$ (see above figure).

+The quantum mechanical explanation for this behavior is the following: Since the initial momentum is a random quantity, as time increases the range of possible distances covered by the particle increases depending on the spread of the momentum values, but there is no explanation for where the randomness is coming from.
 The expression does look suspiciously like the probability density for a Wiener Process with drift, except that variance has a $t^2$ dependence on time, rather than $t$.
 Hence the range of possible locations for both a Wiener particle and a quantum particle becomes more and more spread out over time.

-Is it possible to come up with a Diffusion Process whose probability distribution behaves like this?
+Is it possible to come up with a diffusion process whose probability distribution behaves like the one predicted by the Born Rule?
 In other words, does the quantum particle derive its randomness from being driven by a Wiener Process?
 If so, this would be a natural way to introduce probability into Quantum Mechanics, rather than using the Born Rule.
 There have been various attempts over the years to solve this problem, including by Schrodinger himself, since he was not happy with the Born Rule interpretation for his wave function.
 The best known theory was proposed by Princeton mathematician Edward Nelson in the mid 1960s and goes by the name Stochastic Quantum Mechanics (see [this article](https://shs.hal.science/halshs-00996258v1/document) for a recent review of Nelson's theory).

-Nelson assumed that a quantum particle in vacuum is driven by the following Stochastic Differential Equation
+Nelson assumed that a quantum particle in free space is driven by the following Stochastic Differential Equation

 $$ dX_t = b(X_t,t)dt+ dW_t $$